 The one difference worth noting in the above analogy is that we cannot attempt to communicate with the storm in order to diffuse the conflict as we could with another country.
 We cannot ask the storm to reconsider it's path or attempt to mediate some type of solution with the storm.
-It is simply a force of nature following the path it must take based on the laws of physics.
+It is simply a force of Nature following the path it must take based on the laws of physics.
 It is science, the flow of matter and energy, and there is no room for diplomacy or cooperation.
-When countries have a conflict though they have the choice to cooperate and reconsider the reason for conflict.
-I believe that all too often countries have avoidable conflicts.
-These may be due to conflicting beliefs, especially religions, or they may simply want to acquire the territory and resources of another country.
+The difference with countries though is that if they have a conflict they have the choice to cooperate and reconsider the reason for the conflict.
+Going further, countries can even be preemptive and attempt to deal with issues before conflicts occur.
+I believe that all too often countries have conflicts that are avoidable.
+They are usually due to conflicting beliefs such as religion, or the desire to acquire the territory and resources of another country.

-The storm example above was meant to show how we face conflicts as part of our survival with both the environment and each other, but unlike conflicts with the environment, countries have the option to reconsider reasons for conflict between each other and neutralize them before we start.
+The storm example above was meant to show how we face conflicts as part of our survival with both the environment, and with each other.
+Unlike conflicts with the environment though, countries have the option to reconsider reasons for conflict between each other and neutralize them before they start.
 Given the impact of our technologies on Life and Earth I believe it is becoming more important that we recognize that we need more diplomacy and cooperation to ensure the best survival of Life and Earth.

 I understand that sometimes diplomacy simply does not work and ultimately some type of confrontation follows.
 If this is the case, given the impact of technologies that exist and have yet to come in the near future, it may soon get to the point where countries have no choice but to integrate and live under universal global guidelines.
 This may be the only way to minimize the chance of unnecessary conflicts over beliefs and economic needs.

 Now I will look at the source of some of our different beliefs such as religion, ego, and discrimination.